 Below is a full list of Honorary Members of the League of Canadian Poets.

 2018: University of Regina Press, a little house on the prairie with big ambitions, publishing books that matter–in both academic and trade formats (including Measures of Astonishment).

 2017: Gord Downie, poet and lead singer of The Tragically Hip

 2016: Ben McNally, of Ben McNally Books in Toronto.

 2015: John Toews is the Events Coordinator for McNally Robinson in Winnipeg.
 He is known for his mellifluous voice behind the microphone, his love of books and for 5 years he has been known as one of Winnipeg’s biggest supporters of writers both traditional and self-published.
 On behalf of McNally Robinson Booksellers he welcomes local and visiting writers to the reading venues at the popular independent bookstore.

-2014: Kitty Lewis helms London-based Brick Books, the only press in Canada that specializes in publishing poetry books.
+2014: Prior to her retirement (2020) Kitty Lewis was the helm of London-based Brick Books, the only press in Canada that specializes in publishing poetry books.

 2013: Jean Baird in the President of the Al Purdy A-Frame Association.

 2012: Oscar Malan is the owner of Kingston, Ontario’s celebreated independant bookstore, Novel Idea.